Placement Years 2026/27: The Complete Guide

 Update your CV immediately on returning

 Your placement year achievements are freshest in September when you return.
 Update your CV fully before the academic year gets busy.
 Include three to five quantified bullet points per placement role.
-This is the version you'll submit for graduate applications in the autumn — don't leave it until October when applications are due.
+This is the version you will submit for graduate applications in the autumn.

 You need to have your career figured out before doing a placement.

-One of the most valuable things a placement year does is clarify — or correct — your career direction.
-Many students discover their expected path isn't right for them, or find an unexpected direction they love.
+One of the most valuable things a placement year does is clarify or correct your career direction.
+Many students discover their expected path is not right for them, or find an unexpected direction they love.
 Going in uncertain is completely normal and arguably the most important reason to do it.

 An extra year means graduating with significantly more student debt.

 Your placement year tuition fee is typically around £1,850 vs £9,790 in a normal year.
-Your placement salary (usually £18,000–£30,000) vastly exceeds any additional borrowing.
-Most placement students finish the year having saved money — often the only debt-free year of their degree.
-The fourth year typically adds less total debt than the third year.
+Your placement salary (usually £18,000 to £30,000) vastly exceeds any additional borrowing.
+Most placement students finish the year having saved money, often the only debt-free year of their degree.

 Only engineering and science students do placement years.

-Placement years are available across business, law, economics, computing, psychology, languages, media studies, and many humanities subjects.
+Placement years are available across business, law, economics, computing, psychology, languages, media studies and many humanities subjects.
 Any course that offers a sandwich year option makes it accessible.
-And even courses without a formal sandwich structure allow students to intercalate or take a year out for work experience in many cases.
+Many courses without a formal sandwich structure also allow students to intercalate or take a year out for work experience.

-If you don't get a placement at a big-name company, it's not worth doing.
+If you do not get a placement at a big-name company, it is not worth doing.

-Your friends will have graduated and moved on while you're on placement — you'll be left behind.
+Your friends will have graduated and moved on while you are on placement.

 Some of your cohort will graduate a year ahead of you.
-But you'll likely meet and form strong professional friendships with your placement cohort — often with people from different universities and backgrounds.
-And when you graduate, you'll enter a job market significantly better positioned than many of those who graduated the year before.
+But you will likely meet and form strong professional friendships with your placement cohort.
+And when you graduate, you will enter a job market significantly better positioned than many of those who graduated the year before.
 The social cost is real but small; the career benefit is real and large.

-What if I can't find a placement — does my degree still work?
+What if I cannot find a placement?
+Does my degree still work?

 Can I do a placement abroad?

-I'm an international student — can I do a placement year?
+I am an international student.
+Can I do a placement year?

-What if my placement employer offers me a full-time job before I've finished my degree?
+What if my placement employer offers me a full-time job before I have finished my degree?

-My placement year wasn't very good — how do I present it on my CV?
+My placement year was not very good.
+How do I present it on my CV?

 Does a placement year count towards the Graduate Route visa for international students?